-The best cure for flare is to change scanners or clean the optical system.
-If these are not viable, use the largest target possible.
-For example, never use a 35mm target when a 6x7cm or 4x5 inch target is available.
-Flare can be reduced by scanning the target two or four times, in 180° or 90° steps, then carefully registering the separate scans as Photoshop layers set to 'Darken' mode, then flattening the assembly to a single TIFF image.
+The best cure for flare is to clean the optical system.
+If this is not viable, use the largest target possible, for example, never use a 35mm target when a 6x7cm or 4x5 inch target is available.
+Flare can be reduced by scanning the target two or four times, in 90° rotations, then registering the four scans as Photoshop layers set to 'Darken' mode and flattening to a single TIFF image.